gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 For the purpose of working in Gatsby, however, a more useful answer is "everything that lives outside a React component".

-So far, you've been writing text and adding images _directly_ in components.
-Which is an _excellent_ way to build many websites.
+So far, you've been writing text and adding images _directly_ in components (which is an _excellent_ way to build many websites).
 But, often you want to store data _outside_ components and then bring the data _into_ the component as needed.